Ivory-billed Woodpeckers in the Pearl River

 Data from two of the videos are published in

-Most of the searching involved kayaking and hiking through bottomland forests, but I spent some time observing from tall cypresses that
+Most of the searching involved kayaking and hiking through southern swamp forests, but I spent some time observing from tall cypresses that

 supposed need for old growth forest.